-58.305G The Role of Education in Society A
+58.305G The Role of Education in Society A S1 L2

 An investigation of the actual social effects of educational institutions.
-Examines orthodox and radical education literature on, for instance, the school's role in socialization and social selection and allocation, the economic functions of education, the changing role of the university.
-Liberal, Deschooling and Marxist explanations of existing educational systems and their social functions are then considered, with special reference to the claim that schools cannot be reformed towards pleasant, democratic and educative institutions while they are required to carry out the social and economic functions for the norm.
+Examines orthodox and radical education literature on, for instance, the echool's role in socialization and social selection and allocation, the economic functions of education, the child's experience of school, the history of education, and the changing role of the university.
+Liberal, Deschooling and Marxist explanations of existing educational systems and their social functions are then considered, with special reference to the claim that schools cannot be reformed towards pleasant, democratic and educative institutions while they are required to carry out the social and economic functions they now perform.